fairknowe/toy/README.md

 ## Hotwire test
 Add Turbo Hotwire to the template.

-### Interim commit
+### Updated webhooks code
+Updated webhook controller and handler.
+Modified app uninstall webhook to remove shop and user data.

-Bug fixes and updates to logging.
+### Bug fixes and updates to logging.
 Websocket connection failures persist.
 Trouble sorting out ports and the tunnel URL; still a work in progress.
 But otherwise the app loads and runs satisfactorily.

 ```